CorneaCare Logo

 👩⚕️ Get answers!

-Even going to social events, such as concerts, bars and restaurants, can expose your eyes to irritants and other environmental conditions.
-Moreover, some individuals prefer to wear contact lenses when out in social situations.
-Contact lenses are an important risk factor for DED.
-Wearing certain types of make-up may lead to dry eye symptoms.
-During the COVID-19 pandemic, many of us have to wear masks while in social settings.
-Masks can lead to mask-associated DED, which results from the air that is directed from the mask towards the surface of the eye.
-It’s similar to sleeping under a fan, or having your car vent blowing in your face.
+During COVID-19, many of us had to wear masks in social settings.
+Masks can lead to mask-associated DED, due to air directed from the mask toward the surface of the eye.
+It’s similar to sleeping under a fan or having your car vent blowing in your face.

 Tobacco smoking and e-cigarettes can harm your body, and cause several eye problems, including chronic dry eyes.
-The smoke from tobacco and e-cigarettes is irritating to the eyes, may cause rapid tear evaporation (tears dry up too fast) or decreased tear production (not making enough tears), and directly cause inflammation on the surface of the cornea and conjunctiva.
+The smoke irritates your eyes, which may cause rapid tear evaporation (tears dry up too fast) or decreased tear production (not making enough tears).
+This can cause inflammation on the surface of the cornea and conjunctiva.

 Indoor conditions affecting dry eye disease

 The importance of your diet cannot be overstated.7 Nutrition is the foundation of eye, physical and mental health, and plays an important role in eye care, and in managing several eye conditions.
-But let’s face it, not many of us actually consume a balanced diet with protein, carbs, essential fatty acids, vitamins and minerals and drink enough water.
-We get it.
-It’s very difficult to do this.
-But if you have DED, paying attention to your nutrition is key.
+But many of us don’t actually consume a balanced diet with protein, carbs, essential fatty acids, vitamins and minerals.
+It can be difficult, but if you have DED, paying attention to your nutrition is key.

 Rest